Classification of singular Q-homology planes. I. Structure and singularities: Non-logarithmic

-Note that $\wt S=\PP(\cal L_1\oplus\cal L_2)$ admits a natural $\C^*$-action fixing precisely the sections coming from the inclusion of linear summands.
+Note that $\wt S=\PP(\cal L_1\oplus\cal L_2)$ admits a natural $\C^*$-action fixing precisely the sections coming from the inclusion of direct summands.
 (Each $v\in \wt S$ can be written as $v=[u_1+u_2]$, where $u_i\in\cal L_{|\pi(v)}$ and $\pi$ is the projection onto the base, and then the action can be written as $t*[u_1+u_2]=[u_1+tu_2]$.)
 This action lifts to a $\C^*$-action on $\ov S$ constructed in \ref{con5:nonextendable}, because centers of successive blowups creating $\ov S$ belong to fixed loci of successive liftings.
-Then by \cite[1.1]{Pinkham-C*-surfaces} we have the following corollary.
+By \cite[1.1]{Pinkham-C*-surfaces} this gives the following corollary, which together with \ref{thm3:nonlogarithmic are special} and \ref{thm5:nonextendable} establishes \ref{thm:main result2}.